odysseyarm/donger/dongle-fw/README.md

 # Dongle Firmware

-nRF52840 USB dongle firmware that acts as a BLE-to-USB hub for up to 7 vm-fw devices using the HubMsg protocol.
+nRF52840 USB dongle firmware that acts as a BLE-to-USB mux for up to 7 vm-fw devices using the Mux protocol.

 ## Features

 - **USB Communication**: VID 0x1915, PID 0x5210
-- **HubMsg Protocol**: Minicbor-encoded protocol from protodonge-rs
+- **Mux Protocol (bulk)**: Postcard-encoded MuxMsg over USB bulk endpoints
 - **BLE Central**: Connects to up to 7 peripheral devices simultaneously using Nordic S140 SoftDevice
 - **Device Management**: Add/remove devices to bond with by UUID
 - **Nordic SoftDevice S140**: Officially qualified BLE stack for regulatory compliance